jonescompneurolab/hnn-core/paper.md

 ---
-title: 'HNN-core: Biophysical modeling for the cell and circuit level interpretation of human MEG and EEG signals'
+title: 'HNN-core: A Python software for cellular and circuit-level interpretation of human MEG/EEG data'
 tags:
   - Python
   - neuroscience